entigolabs/entigo-infralib-agent/README.md

 Creates a service account and a key for the account.
 The key is stored in the AWS SSM Parameter Store or Google Cloud Secret Manager.
 This account can be used for running the agent in a CI/CD pipeline.

+Optionally, prefix will be used to pull the config and config is used to check for an encryption module.
+If present, the created key will be encrypted with customer encryption.
+More info in [Encryption](#encryption).

 OPTIONS:
+* config - config file path and name, only needed when overriding an existing config [$CONFIG]
 * prefix - prefix used when creating cloud resources [$PREFIX]
 * project-id - project id used when creating gcloud resources [$PROJECT_ID]
 * location - location used when creating gcloud resources [$LOCATION]